Approximate Error Correction for Quantum Simulations of SU(2) Lattice Gauge Theories: Recovery operator and basis assignment on the single plaquette

-At each vertex of the single plaquette, the gauge transformation $U^{(v)}(h)$ acts on two indices: the $m$ index of the outgoing edge (via the left regular representation) and the $n$ index of the incoming edge (via the right regular representation).
+At each vertex of the single plaquette the gauge transformation $U^{(v)}(h)$ acts on two indices, namely the $m$ index of the outgoing edge via the left regular representation and the $n$ index of the incoming edge via the right regular representation.
 The vertex Hilbert space for fixed edge spins $j_{\mathrm{out}}$ and $j_{\mathrm{in}}$ is therefore $V_{j_{\mathrm{out}}} \otimes V_{j_{\mathrm{in}}}^*$.
-Since $V_j^* \cong V_j$ for SU(2), this is equivalent to coupling two angular momenta.
+Since $V_j^* \cong V_j$ for SU(2) this is equivalent to coupling two angular momenta.
 For $j_{\mathrm{max}} = 1/2$ the possible combinations and their Clebsch--Gordan decompositions are listed in table~\ref{tab:cg_coord2}.
 The singlet $J = 0$ sector appears in the first and fourth rows, each with multiplicity $\mu_0 = 1$.
 These live in different edge-spin blocks that are not mixed by gauge transformations.